stayallive/laravel-passport-memoized/README.md

 It's safe to use with [Laravel Octane](https://github.com/laravel/octane) since we make sure that the memoize cache is cleared after each request to prevent stale caches.

+## Why a package?

+And not a PR to [Laravel Passport](https://github.com/laravel/passport)?
+This was [attempted](https://github.com/laravel/passport/pull/1433) in the past but it was decided to not be changed so this package was created as an alternative.

 ## Installation

 ```bash